neutron-org/neutron-docs/docs/neutron/tokenomics/treasury/queries.md

     /// Denom of the main coin
     pub denom: String,

-    /// Address of the main DAO contract pub main_dao_address: Addr,
+    /// Address of the Neutron DAO contract pub main_dao_address: Addr,

     /// Address of the security DAO contract